What exactly does the following code mean:

 If the suspect and alleged victim had merely been friends, acquaintances, or strangers, then a conviction based on the same alleged behavior would carry a maximum penalty of one year in the county jail, but since domestic violence is involved, the maximum punishment in increased to ten years in the state penitentiary.

 If the suspect has previously been convicted of (or placed on deferred adjudication for) any type of assault against a family member, roommate or person they were dating, then the person may be charged with a second degree felony with a maximum punishment of twenty years in the penitentiary.
-This enhancement applies even if the prior assault was only a Class C misdemeanor assault by contact or threat.
+This enhancement applies even if the prior assault was “only” a Class C misdemeanor assault by contact or threat.

-What is the legal definition of choking?
+What is the legal definition of choking or smothering?

 The Texas Penal Code says an assault is subject to felony enhancement when:

 the offense is committed by intentionally, knowingly, or recklessly impeding the normal breathing or circulation of the blood of the person by applying pressure to the person’s throat or neck or by blocking the person’s nose or mouth.

 Why do the police add a choking enhancements?

 Employees of the Travis County District Attorney’s Office have been aggressively training officer of the Austin Police Department and other local law enforcement agencies to look for signs of choking in domestic assault cases.
 The training seems to be working too well as we have seen cases of officers leading or coaching alleged victims to make statements that justify a choking allegation.
 We have also seen accusations of suffocation that involve only incidental contact with the mouth during a struggle.
 The number of choking assault cases filed in Travis County has been growing steadily since the choking law went into effect in 2009.